 Taken orally or injected, cortisone quickly suppresses the inflammation of an acute flare.
-It is particularly useful for those with chronic kidney disease.
+It is particularly useful for those with chronic kidney disease or who may not be able to take colchicine or NSAIDs.

 Examples: Deltasone®, Kenalog®-40, Medrol®

 Non-steroidal anti-inflammatory drugs (NSAIDs) Taken orally, NSAIDS reduce the inflammation caused by deposits of uric acid in the body.